Appeal of Grades

 - faculty error

-b. grades have been assigned in a manner other than that stated on the course syllabus or other published course documents
+- grades have been assigned in a manner other than that stated on the course syllabus or other published course documents

-c. grades have been assigned in a manner inconsistent with how they were assigned to other students in that course
+- grades have been assigned in a manner inconsistent with how they were assigned to other students in that course

-Dissatisfaction with a grade is not a rationale for appeal.
+Note: Dissatisfaction with a grade is not a rationale for appeal.

-The timeline for each level of the appeal process is ten (10) days following receipt of the grade or completion of the previous step.
+Note: The timeline for each level of the appeal process is ten (10) days following receipt of the grade or completion of the previous step.
 Each step must be completed in writing (email and email attachments are acceptable).

-- If the matter is not resolved to the satisfaction of the student, the second level of appeal is to the department chair or director.
+- If the matter is not resolved to the satisfaction of the student, the second level of appeal is for the student to submit the appeal to the department chair or program director.

 Official final grades are issued after the end of each semester (mid-term grades are provided as a progress report on InSite).
 Grades will be accessible on InSite after 8:00 p.m. on the day they are posted.

 The College uses the four-point Grade System in computing cumulative grade point averages (CGPA).